merliot/.github/profile/readme.md

 **Non-Centralized Control:** Unlike traditional IoT platforms, Merliot offers a non-centralized approach.
 Each user maintains control over their devices without any intermediary or third-party access to device data.

 Curious about Merliot?
-Try the [Demo](https://www.merliot.io/try-demo) for free.
-(An account is required on [Koyeb](koyeb.com)).
+Try the [demo](https://www.merliot.io/try-the-demo) for free[^1].
+The demo runs a Merliot hub on the Internet.

-Alternatively, you can run the Demo using docker:
+Alternatively, you can run the demo using docker:

 ```
 docker pull ghcr.io/merliot/hub